 INSEAD’s sustainability-focused MBA curriculum is helping students better understand how to address today’s most pressing business challenges, such as decoupling growth from carbon emissions.

-Embedding sustainability into corporate strategy is a key challenge for companies seeking to remain relevant and competitive.
+Embedding sustainability practices into corporate strategy is a key challenge for companies seeking to remain relevant and competitive.
 Driven by varying market pressures, more than one-third of large corporations globally have set net zero targets by 2050.
 Yet research shows that despite the increasing momentum behind the issue, most companies remain off track.

-What is the main stumbling-block here for companies and how can they come up with innovative solutions?
 These questions were put to INSEAD’s MBA students in a recent competition hosted by the INSEAD Consulting Club, in partnership with global consulting firm Accenture.
 MBA students from all INSEAD campuses had the chance to design a new sustainability strategy for “Sports & Co”, a fictitious global sports products manufacturer and retailer with a multi-billion-euro turnover.
-This follows INSEAD’s recent launch of a renewed MBA curriculum embedding sustainability into all 14 of its core courses.
+This follows INSEAD’s recent launch of a renewed MBA curriculum embedding sustainability practices into all 14 of its core courses.

 “Today’s consulting industry is being reshaped to accommodate new corporate needs, especially with regard to issues such as sustainability.
 So, the competition offered INSEAD MBA students who may want to transition into consulting a unique opportunity to tackle a real-world business problem on a hot-button topic,” said Celine Dumas, Strategy Senior Manager, Accenture and INSEAD alumna (MBA’20J), who helped to mentor the competition finalists.